In-Depth Guide to a San Diego 3 Day Itinerary

 One of the neighborhood coffee shops is located by the Seaport Village Trolley stop and has a large patio that pairs nicely with the great food and coffee.

 Pro Tip: The Bagel Melt or the Acai bowl are our top breakfast picks.
 Yum!
 Lastly, grab a cup of joe, and you’ll be good to go.

 Now that the coffee has you wide awake get ready to hit the pavement and start sightseeing.
 The first in this guide on what to do in San Diego for 3 days is the USS Midway Museum.

 A 15-minute walk will get you to your first attraction, where you’ll learn the history of this retired U.S. Navy, the longest aircraft carrier in the 20th century.

 Keep this tip in mind when visiting the area: Make sure to set aside about three hours to explore the entire maritime museum.

 12:30 pm: Lunch and Coronado Island

-If you’re not too hungry (or after lunch), I suggest you buy a ferry ticket and head to Coronado Island.
-Keep in mind that the ferry leaves every hour on the hour at the dock next to the USS Midway.
-It’s a quick 15-minute ride, but you’ll get incredible views of the working Navy ships, million-dollar homes, and the San Diego skyline along the way.
+After lunch, get a ferry ticket and journey to Coronado Island.
+Keep in mind that the ferry leaves every hour, on the hour, at the dock next to the USS Midway.
+It’s a quick 15-minute ride, and you’ll get incredible views of the working Navy ships, million-dollar homes, and the San Diego skyline along the way.

 2:30 pm: Hotel del Coronado